 Explore the side trails of Mount Davis hike

-Even though the hike up to Mount Davis is as easy as following Mount Davis Path aka a paved road up the mountain, there are many side trails that you can explore.
+Even though the hike up to Mount Davis is as easy as following Mount Davis Path aka a paved road, there are many side trails that you can explore.

 When you see a sign with an arrow pointing up a set of staircases, walk up and see what is at the end.